 The category of Group Home/Assisted Living includes Homes for Individual Residential Care (HIRCs) homes that are licensed to provide care to no more than two residents.
-Ombudsmen investigated a total of 773 complaints regarding Group Home residents, which was approximately half of the complaints received in FFY 2014.
-The top six complaints were as follows: 1) Dignity and Respect concerns; 2) Medication Issues; 3) Food Service; 4) Discharge/Eviction; 5) Offering Inappropriate Level of Care; and 6) Personal Hygiene.
+Ombudsmen investigated a total of 924 complaints regarding Group Home residents..
+The top six complaints were as follows: 1) Discharge/Eviction; 2) Legal; 3) Dignity and Respect concerns; 4)Medication Issues; 5) Food Service; and 6) Offering Inappropriate Level of Care.

-The Complaints in the Group Home and Assisted Living settings contain concerns about resident care, dietary, discharge and eviction, and resident rights.
+The Complaints in the Group Home and Assisted Living settings contain concerns about resident care, food service, discharge and eviction, and resident rights.
 As compared to the Nursing Facility setting, the Group Homes and Assisted Living facilities have fewer training requirements for staff.